QuietlyWorking/qwu_transparency/src/site/notes/003 Humans, Orgs and Tools/Missing Pixel Project (The)/Splinter/Splinter - Luminara Story for MP.md

 "Ohh", Ez answered, "they're remapping the new structures so you can make sense of what you're seeing through me.
 The first level of that should be ready in a few hours."
 Ez floated over, peeled her a fresh banana, refilled her water, and led her back to her bed.
 "For now, just rest MPO."

 She lied there with her hands over her eyes and feeling pain she never experienced before.
 She thought she could actually feel things moving in her eyes and head, but figured it was all muscle spasms.
 As she tried to make sense of everything and all she was feeling, she remembered something her dad would often say, "It's just pain.
-A synap firing to keep me safe.
+A synapse firing to keep me safe.
 If I know I'm safe and don't need that data, I can simply disregard it.
 It's trying to do a good job... maybe just a little broken, and broken things are often my very favorite."
 She smiled just remembering his silly looks and mannerisms as he'd repeat his favorite sayings.
 No matter how many times I'd hear'm, they always brought me joy.

 //MORE SLEEP//